 - $7,500,000 Settlement: A school district in Oklahoma agreed to pay $7.5 million to settle a lawsuit filed by 14 former students, who accused a former girls’ basketball coach of sexual assault.
 The lawsuit alleged that school officials ignored multiple complaints about the coach’s behavior.
 As part of the settlement, four former school officials were dismissed from the case.
 The coach is currently serving a 40-year sentence, with 15 years in prison, following a guilty plea to multiple felony charges in 2022.
 The average settlement for these sex abuse lawsuits was over $500,000.

 - $5,000,000 Settlement: The Archdiocese of Oklahoma City agreed to pay $5 million to settle sexual abuse claims.
-The victim alleged that he was sexually abused by a pastor the church of the Assumption of the Blessed Virgin Mary in Duncan.
-The abuse occurred in the 1990s and the perpetrator was eventually convicted and sentenced to 40 years in prison.
+The victim alleged that he was sexually abused by a pastor at the church of the Assumption of the Blessed Virgin Mary in Duncan.
+The abuse occurred in the 1990s, and the perpetrator was eventually convicted and sentenced to 40 years in prison.

 - $60,000 Settlement: A special ed student with disabilities was allegedly bullied and sexually molested by another student in the same program.
-The mother sued the school district claiming that she had complained about the other student in the past and requested her son be transferred but nothing was ever done.
+The mother sued the school district, claiming that she had complained about the other student in the past and requested her son be transferred, but nothing was ever done.

-- $800,000 Settlement: The catholic church’s insurance carriers settled claims by two victims who alleged that the were sexually abused as children by a notorious pedophile at St. Cecilia Catholic Church in Claremore, OK.
+- $800,000 Settlement: The catholic church’s insurance carriers settled claims by two victims who alleged that they were sexually abused as children by a notorious pedophile at St. Cecilia Catholic Church in Claremore, OK.
 The perpetrator was sentenced to 60 years in prison.

 - $1,000,000 Verdict: A minor female suffered emotional trauma and psychological damage from sexual molestation when she was abused by the defendants (a group of males she was friends with).
 The plaintiff contended that the defendants were negligent in sexually abusing the plaintiff and that the male defendant had already been convicted of rape and sexual abuse prior to the civil action.